The Cloud of Unknowing: Contents

 For He can well be loved, but he cannot be thought.
 By love he can be grasped and held, but by thought, neither grasped nor held.
 And therefore, though it may be good at times to think specifically of the kindness and excellence of God, and though this may be a light and a part of contemplation, all the same, in the work of contemplation itself, it must be cast down and covered with a cloud of forgetting.
 And you must step above it stoutly but deftly, with a devout and delightful stirring of love, and struggle to pierce that darkness above you; and beat on that thick cloud of unknowing with a sharp dart of longing love, and do not give up, whatever happens."

 As one pursues the beating of the cloud of unknowing as compelled by spiritual stirrings of love in the heart, the intellect and sinful stirrings will often pull the contemplative's focus away from God and back to the things of physical world and of the self.
 The author thus enjoins the contemplative to "vigorously trample on [any new thoughts or sinful stirrings] with a fervent stirring of love, and tread them down beneath your feet.
 And try to cover them with a thick cloud of forgetting, as if they had never been done by you or anyone else on earth. [...]
 Push them down as often as they rise."

 The author draws a strong distinction in Chapters 16-22 between the active and contemplative Christian life.
 He illustrates the distinction by drawing heavily from the account of Mary and Martha in the Gospel of Luke, writing that "[By] Mary all contemplatives are understood, so that they should model their way of life on hers; and similarly by Martha, all actives, with the same consequent resemblance."
 While the author holds Mary as the superior example in the passage as a "model for all of us [who seek to be contemplatives]," he clarifies that Martha's activity in service to God was nonetheless "good and beneficial for her salvation" but not the best thing.

-Chapter 23 of The Book of Privy Counseling glorifies experience over knowledge:
+Chapter 23 of The Book of Privy Counseling praises experience over knowledge:

 "And so I urge you, go after experience rather than knowledge.
 On account of pride, knowledge may often deceive you, but this gentle, loving affection will not deceive you.
 Knowledge tends to breed conceit, but love builds.
 Knowledge is full of labor, but love, full of rest."

 Chapters 39 and 40 recommend the focus on a single word as the means to invoke the fullness of God: